• Home

 Surface: Asphalt, Concrete, and one completely unmarked on-road section (turn left on Twin Lakes Ave.)

-Three Rivers Park District calls its newest creation "your trail artery to avoid the concrete jungle," but it isn't that all the time.
-Like the Shingle Creek Trail (only worse), it's a low-signage hodge-podge of two-lane sidewalks, city trails and city streets that doesn't get a "designated trail" feeling until just before its southwestern terminus.
-The trail splits off the Shingle Creek Trail in post-apocalyptic Brookdale Center, and roughly parallels Highway 100 through inner-ring suburban and industrial landscapes to the lakes.
-They're nice, but just a fraction of the entire trail is actually along the lakeshore.
-The trail is incomplete, and Three Rivers should be adding more features soon, so stay tuned.
+The Twin Lakes Trail is a low-signage hodge-podge of two-lane sidewalks, city trails and city streets that doesn't get a "designated trail" feeling until just before its southwestern terminus.
+The trail splits off the Shingle Creek Trail at Brookdale Center, and roughly parallels Highway 100 on run-down pavement, with little to no directional signage.
+Only a fraction of the trail is actually along the Lakes.
+This trail is incomplete (it will eventually connect to North Mississippi Park and the future Crystal Lake Trail), and Three Rivers should be adding more features soon, so it may get better.
+Stay tuned.

-Click to enlarge a map of the Twin Lakes Regional Trail.
+Go to http://www.threeriversparks.org/trails/twin-lakes-trail.aspx for a map and information on the Twin Lakes Regional Trail.

 _____________________________________________________________________________________________________________________________________________